(metamorphosis). The process of transformation from an immature form, to an adult form, in two or more distinct stages.

 Click to visit the book website.

 Thank you for making the time to visit.
-I trust you will find something here, that inspires you to join me in helping preserve the beauty of our natural environment.
+I trust you will find something here, that inspires you to join me in helping preserve the natural beauty of the environment.